FedEx Sues U.S. Commerce Department Over Export Controls In Huawei Dispute

 The Trump administration has been pushing other countries to drop Huawei as a supplier of key networking equipment, including the next-generation 5G wireless phone system.
 The U.S. says it believes Huawei could use its technology to spy on behalf of the Chinese government, a charge that Huawei has repeatedly denied.

-In its lawsuit, FedEx's says U.S. export regulations "essentially deputize FedEx to police the contents of the millions of packages it ships daily even though doing so is a virtually impossible task, logistically, economically, and in many cases, legally."
+In its lawsuit, FedEx says U.S. export regulations "essentially deputize FedEx to police the contents of the millions of packages it ships daily even though doing so is a virtually impossible task, logistically, economically, and in many cases, legally."
 FedEx says it receives about 15 million packages per day for shipment and its system spans more than 220 countries and territories.

-"To comply with the Export Controls," the lawsuit says, "FedEx screens the names and addresses of its shippers and the designated recipients prior to delivering any package in order to identify whether the sender and/or recipient are an entity or person" on the Commerce Department's "Entity List" of persons that could pose risks to U.S. national security or foreign policy interests.
+"To comply with the Export Controls," the lawsuit says, "FedEx screens the names and addresses of its shippers and the designated recipients prior to delivering any package in order to identify whether the sender and/or recipient are an entity or person" on the Commerce Department's "entity list" of persons that could pose risks to U.S. national security or foreign policy interests.

 In a statement to NPR on Tuesday, the Commerce Department said: "We have not yet reviewed the complaint, but nevertheless look forward to defending Commerce's role in protecting U.S. national security."

 FedEx says it faces substantial penalties — criminal penalties of up to $1 million and civil penalties of $300,000 per violation.
-That puts FedEx "between a rock and a hard place—absent the availability of review, FedEx must either forgo lawful activity because of its well-founded fear of prosecution, or willfully violate the Export Controls, thereby subjecting itself to criminal prosecution and punishment," the suit says.
+That puts FedEx "between a rock and a hard place — absent the availability of review, FedEx must either forgo lawful activity because of its well-founded fear of prosecution, or willfully violate the Export Controls, thereby subjecting itself to criminal prosecution and punishment," the suit says.
 It also says that "requiring FedEx to indiscriminately inspect every package abroad could place" the company in violation of privacy laws.

 The suit adds that the export controls require "considerably more screening than possible from common carriers like FedEx."
-Matthew O'Connor, a spokesman for United Parcel Service, told NPR on Tuesday that UPS "continues to follow government directives in the markets where the company operates.
+Matthew O'Connor, a spokesman for UPS, told NPR on Tuesday that UPS "continues to follow government directives in the markets where the company operates.
 UPS will not join the lawsuit filed by FedEx."

-On May 15, the Commerce Department placed Huawei on the Entity List, saying there was a "reasonable basis to conclude" that the Chinese company "is engaged in activities that are contrary to U.S. national security or foreign policy interest."
+On May 15, the Commerce Department placed Huawei on the entity list, saying there was a "reasonable basis to conclude" that the Chinese company "is engaged in activities that are contrary to U.S. national security or foreign policy interest."
 That essentially prevents the transfer of American technology to Huawei without a special license.

 Google said it would stop supporting Android devices for phones made by Huawei, the world's second-largest supplier of smartphones, because the Chinese company was on Commerce's list.